 Professional tenants (or working tenants) refers to anyone who is in employment and able to pay their own rent.
 Professional tenants are typically seen as the easiest tenant type to manage, and therefore the most attractive option when looking for tenants.
 Just make sure that your professional tenants inform you if they become unemployed, as this will invalidate your existing insurance policy!

-Landlord Insurance for Asylum Seekers
+Landlord Insurance for Tenants Seeking Asylum

-Not all insurance companies will provide cover for asylum seekers, as asylum seekers’ situations can be quite complicated.
+Not all insurance companies will provide landlord insurance for asylum seekers, as asylum seekers’ situations can be quite complicated.
 By definition, quoted directly from UNHCR, “an asylum seeker is someone who has applied for asylum and is waiting for a decision as to whether or not they are a refugee”.
 Essentially, in the UK this means that they have requested refugee status and are still awaiting an outcome.
 Gaining refugee status will mean that they are protected in the UK, and no longer will have to fear persecution for things like race or religion in their own country.
 This makes asylum seekers quite high-risk when it comes to landlord insurance, as the tenants may never receive refugee status and will eventually have to be deported.

 Landlord Insurance for Tenants on Benefits